danieletomarchio/Parsimonious-MV-HMRMs-with-fixed-and-random-covariates/README.md

 * Y: An array of dimensions P x R x I x T, where P and R are the rows and columns of the responses, respectively, I refers to the statistical units, and T refers to the time points.
 * X: An array of dimensions Q x R x I x T, where Q and R are the rows and columns of the covariates, respectively, I refers to the statistical units, and T refers to the time points.
-* k: A vector containing the numbers of groups to be tried.
-It must start from 1.
+* k: A vector (or a number) containing the groups to be tried.
 * mod.row.Y: A character vector indicating the parsimonious structure for the row covariance matrix of the responses.
 Possible values are: "EII", "VII", "EEI", "VEI", "EVI", "VVI", "EEE", "VEE", "EVE", "EEV", "VVE", "VEV", "EVV", "VVV" or "all".
 When "all" is used, all of the 14 parsimonious structures are considered.
 * mod.col.Y: A character vector indicating the parsimonious structure for the column covariance matrix of the responses.
 Possible values are: "II", "EI", "VI", "EE", "VE", "EV", "VV" or "all".
 When "all" is used, all of the 7 parsimonious structures are considered.
 * mod.row.X: A character vector indicating the parsimonious structure for the row covariance matrix of the covariates.
 Possible values are: "EII", "VII", "EEI", "VEI", "EVI", "VVI", "EEE", "VEE", "EVE", "EEV", "VVE", "VEV", "EVV", "VVV" or "all".
 When "all" is used, all of the 14 parsimonious structures are considered.